National Eisteddfod of Wales: History

+21st century

 In recent years efforts have been made to attract more non-Welsh speakers to the event, with the official website stating "everyone is welcome at the Eisteddfod, whatever language they speak".
 The Eisteddfod offers bilingual signage and simultaneous translation of many events though wireless headphones.
 There is also a Welsh learners area called Maes D. These efforts have helped increase takings, and the 2006 Eisteddfod reported a profit of over £100,000, despite costing £2.8m to stage.
 The Eisteddfod attracts some 160,000 people annually.
 The National Eisteddfod in Cardiff (2008) drew record crowds, with over 160,000 visitors attending.

 It was proposed that the 2018 National Eisteddfod in Cardiff would use permanent buildings to host events, rather than the traditional Maes site and tents.
 This was due partially to a lack of suitable land that could be repaired affordably after the festival.
 It was billed as an "Eisteddfod with no fence" in the media and was held at Cardiff Bay.

+At the 2018 Cardiff Eisteddfod, the bardic crown was awarded to poet Catrin Dafydd, for her collection Olion ("Traces").
+Her poems explored Welsh identity in the multiracial and multiethnic Grangetown district of Cardiff.
+During the ceremony, however, the Archdruid, Geraint Llifon, caused considerable outrage among feminists when he alleged that Catrin Dafydd could not have won the Crown without the help of men.
+After this caused him to be accused of sexism, Archdruid Llifon apologized.

 The 2019 Eisteddfod in Llanrwst returned to the traditional Maes.

 The 2020 Eisteddfod was postponed for 12 months because of the international COVID-19 pandemic.
 This was the first year no Eisteddfod had taken place since 1914, when the event was cancelled at short notice because of the outbreak of the Great War.
 The festival was subsequently postponed for a second year, with the next full National Eisteddfod not taking place until August 2022.

 Eisteddfodau Amgen (Alternative Eisteddfods) were held in August 2020 and August 2021, with limited events being available online and via television and radio broadcasters.
 Almost 200 events took place at the 2021 Eisteddfod AmGen, with a limited 'live' audience allowed to attend in Aberystwyth.

+The 2026 National Eisteddfod was held in north Pembrokeshire from 1 to 8 August, marking the 850th anniversary of the first recorded Eisteddfod held at Cardigan Castle in 1176.
+The festival featured more than 1,000 events celebrating Welsh music, literature and culture.